vedamire/locktimer/README.md

 # Lock timer
-EOS smart contract that allows you to lock eos for a certain amount of time and then they will be automaticaly released.
+EOS smart contract that allows you to lock EOS for a certain amount of time and then they will be automaticaly released to the receiver that you want including you.

 ## Build